jeffrey-over/jeffrey-over.github.io/_posts/2019-02-05-9-free-e-mail-templates.md

 ---
 layout: post
-title: "Gratis email templates"
+title: "A collection of the best (free) email templates"
 date: 2020-01-05
 label: e-mail
 tags: marketing, tips, templates, free
 published: true
+yearreview: false
 thumbnail: "images/blog/templates.jpg"
-description: "Voor alle ESP (Selligent, Clang) gebruikers die snel een litmus-proof template nodig hebben"
+description: "For all marketers and developers who need a litmus-proof template quickly"
 ---

-Ben je klaar met het dupliceren van verouderde e-mails?

-Wel eens uren bezig geweest met het zoeken naar de oorzaak van een bug die ervoor zorgt dat je e-mail niet helemaal goed toont in een e-mailclient?

-Voor alle ESP (Selligent, Clang) gebruikers die snel een litmus-proof template nodig hebben.
-Hierbij een aantal gratis email templates die zijn getest in de populaire clients.
-Veel van deze templates worden beheerd door een vaste community of gespecialiseerd team.
-Hierdoor worden ze regelmatig voorzien van updates!
+Are you done with the fact that you always have to duplicate outdated emails, or even worse the complaints you get about that?
+Ever spent hours looking for the cause of a bug that is preventing your email from showing up properly in an email client?

+For all marketers and developers who need a litmus-proof template quickly.
+Here are some free email templates that have been tested in popular clients.
+Many of these templates are managed by a permanent community or specialized team.
+This means they are regularly updated with updates!

-#### Templates
+### Templates

 <dl>
    <dt><a href="https://www.sendwithus.com/resources/templates" target="_BLANK">Sendwithus</a></dt>